johnschoeman/sprinkles-of-functional-programming/outline.md

 what are the paradigm smells: how do you know you've picked the wrong paradigm?

 -> divergent changes
 -> shotgun surgery
 -> lots of hiding complexity moments, when what you're doing isn't really that complex
 -> lots of classes that end in 'er'
+-> tests with lots of stubs and mocks for code you own -> having to open many files to understand one task

 what are the process smells: how do you know your process could be improved?

+-> commit messages are less focused on user/client are more focused on the implementation or developer
+-> just building things without asking the users what problem they want solved (why can't we just export xlsx)
+-> not pushing back on odd feature requests

 ---